 - Get an inside look at the best - and worst - companies to work for from those who have been there, done that at Monster.com.
 Employees, job seekers, and the companies themselves contribute anonymous salary information, company reviews, interview questions, and more.
 I especially like the "Company Salaries by Occupation" feature.

 What's your favorite resource for career-related information?

-This originally appeared in the May 2013 issue of ResearchNOTES, a monthly email bulletin with my top tips for online research.
+This originally appeared in the October 2013 issue of ResearchNOTES, a monthly email bulletin with my top tips for online research.